SnailWalkerYC/SnailWalkerYC.github.io/_posts/2020-01-01-The-Logic-Of-Failure.md

 ---
 layout: post
-title: The Logic Of Failure: Recognizing And Avoiding Error In Complex Situations
+title: The Logic Of Failure Recognizing And Avoiding Error In Complex Situations
 date: 2020-01-01
 categories: [technology]
 tags: [life]